vch-institute/blackhole/README.md

 - [x] Test Core (9-24-18)</br>
 - [x] Full text output in results (9-24-18)</br>
 - [x] JSON/JavaScript version will release in the next 14 days (9-24-18)</br>
-..* I have converted some of the code to JavaScript _over the last few hours_. </br>
-...* I will be moving everything to *JavaScript Today and Tomorrow* if possible.</br>
 - [x] Custom Schema's for the project  (9-24-18)</br>
 - [x] Add more search fields (Continuing This Eternally (10-1-2018)</br>
 - [x] Instructions for Linux Server Install/Setup/Operation (9-24-18)</br>